wilkied/Code-Examples/README.md

 # Code-Examples
-These files are examples my coding in various languages.
-Some are part of a larger group of files and some are stand alone codes.
+These files are examples of code I have written in various programming languages for project requirements in several OSU computer progamming classes.
+While some of the code is stand alone, the majority are selections extracted from completed projects and therefore can not be compiled on their own.
+They are meant to serve as a illustration of my programming skills.